microsoft/Windows-IoT-Samples/PushButtton/CS/README.md

 ledPin.SetDriveMode(GpioPinDriveMode.Output);
 ```

 Next, we set up the button pin.
-For the Raspberry Pi 2 or 3 or the DragonBoard 410c, we take advantage of the fact that it has
+For the Upboard, we take advantage of the fact that it has
 built-in pull up resistors that we can activate.
 We use the built-in pull up resistor so that we don't need to supply a resistor externally.
-The MinnowBoard Max has 10k&#x2126; pull-up resistors that are on by default and not configurable, so we insert a check to make sure this drive mode is supported.

 ```csharp
 // Check if input pull-up resistors are supported